Brushed-finished stainless steel case with polished edges.

 Brushed-finished stainless steel bracelet with polished-finished thin center links.

-Steel unidirectional rotating bezel with polished black ceramic fill.
+Steel unidirectional rotating bezel with blue ceramic fill.

-Lacquered black dial with luminous dot hour markers.
+Lacquered blue dial with luminous dot hour markers.

 Skeletonized hour and minute hands with luminous edges.
 Red subdial hands and seconds hand with luminous fill.